 Participatory Climate Change Adaptation Research

 In 2010, SFHC initiated a new project on participatory research on climate change adaptation to improve food security, in collaboration with the Ekwendeni Hospital AIDS Programme, Bunda College of Agriculture and the University of Western Ontario.
-This project will involve participatory experiments by 400 farmers, 200 in the Ekwendeni region and 200 in Kasungu District (central Malawi), alongside studies on climate change perceptions, policy research and farmer exchanges.
-The research is being funded by the International Development Research Centre.
-This section of the webpage will report on our ongoing research and activities associated with this project.
+This project involved participatory experiments by 400 farmers, 200 in the Ekwendeni region and 200 in Kasungu District (central Malawi), alongside studies on climate change perceptions, policy research and farmer exchanges.
+The research was funded by the International Development Research Centre.

-Objectives: The general objective is to examine how farmer participatory research can inform adaptation strategies and policy responses to emerging climate change, HIV/AIDS and rising food vulnerabilities in Malawi.
-There are four specific objectives within this broader objective, each with specific methods:
+Objectives: To examine how farmer participatory research can inform adaptation strategies and policy responses to emerging climate change, HIV/AIDS and rising food vulnerabilities in Malawi.
+Four specific objectives were contained within this broader objective, each with specific methods:

 - Document the ways in which farmers and communities in northern and central Malawi are experiencing and perceiving climate change and how these perceptions / experiences vary by age, gender, HIV status, food security status and household structure.
 Click here for more on Objective 1: Documenting Perceptions of Climate Change.